Chapter #15

 3) Modulated sine and square wave audio frequencies onto the sine wave carrier frequency.

 4) Power usage was about 460 watts.
-Output to the ray tube about 50 to 60 watts.
+Output to the ray tube about 50-watts.

-John Marsh built this Beam Ray replica Rife Machine model # JLMSQ-1A back in the early 1970s.
+John Marsh had this replica of the Beam Ray Clinical Rife Machine Model #JLMSQ-1A built back in November 1971 for $3,800.
+It was completed by January 1, 1972.
 He and John Crane were under court order not to associate with each other.
-Because of this they went their separate ways but communicated through phone calls and letters often.
+Because of this court order, they went their separate ways but communicated often through phone calls and letters.
 John Crane stayed in California and John Marsh went to Colorado but eventually settled back in SLC, Utah until his death in 1987.
-All of his Rife Machines and Rife information were given to his nurse at his death.
-She allowed us to take photos of this instrument of his.
-We wish to thank her for allowing us to do this.
+All of his Rife Machines and Rife information were given to his nurse before his death.
+His equipment and documents were obtained from her in 2012.
+Since we were able to obtain this instrument we have been able to properly date it and take better photos of the complete instrument.
+Some of this information and new photos are shown below and are now apart of this report.

-The photo below shows the two chassis that were connected by wires.
-This instrument was a mix of both tube technology and modern solid state components.
-John Marsh’s nurse also allowed us to examine the boxes that make up the
+The photo below shows the two chassis that were connected by wires with their covers taken off.
+This instrument was a mix of both tube technology and modern solid-state components.

 Marsh Beam Ray replica Rife Machine